Upcoming programs at Bay Village Branch Library

 - Fridays (10 a.m.)
 Family Storytime – for all ages

-Thursday, Oct.
-19 (4 p.m.)
-American Girl: Josefina – Grades 2-4: Learn about the times and cultures that the doll Josefina represents through discussion crafts and snacks.
-Feel free to bring your doll to the program if you have one!
-Parents must sign a Release and Hold Harmless form prior to the program.
-Registration required.
-Sponsored by the Friends of the Bay Village Branch Library.
+Thursday, Sept.
+20 (4 p.m.)
+American Girl: Caroline – Grades 2-4: Learn about the times and cultures represented by the dolls.
+Feel free to bring your doll to the program if you have one.

 CCPL - Bay Village Branch, Adult Reference Staff